zeroc-ice/ice-demos/php/Ice/hello/README.md

    * `Client.php`
    * `Hello.php`

-   The file `Hello.php` is generated from `Hello.ice` when you run make or nmake in this directory.
+   The file `Hello.php` is generated from `Hello.ice` when you build the demos.
 Verify that the files have appropriate access rights.

 4) You may need to edit `Client.php` so that the script is able to include the Ice run time files.
-For example, if you installed Ice in `C:\Ice`, add a call to `ini_set` as shown below:
+For example, if you installed Ice in `C:\Ice`, add a call to `set_include_path` as shown below:
 ```
    <?php
    set_include_path(get_include_path() .
 PATH_SEPARATOR .
 'C:/Ice/php');